 Art Therapy Credentials Board [ATCB].
 The ATCB recognizes a variety of CEC activities.
 These activities are clearly outlined in their recertification standards provided to all ATR-BCs in their recertification year and on their website.
 If you are and ATR-BC or are licensed as an art therapist in your state, please check with ATCB or your state board to verify what types of CEC activities are acceptable for certification or license renewal.

 Lodging: Many people have used AirBnB for accommodations in Fort Collins, Colorado; we recommend you book well in advance to get the best deal.
 Traditional hotels in the area close to the North Aztlan Community Center include a Best Western Kiva Hotel, the eclectic Armstrong Hotel [built in 1923], Elizabeth Hotel, and Hilton Fort Collins.
-We will update this section with more information shortly!

 Follow Trauma-Informed Practices on Facebook!